-The grand prize and specialty prize winners of the contest are as follows:
+The national winners of the contest are as follows:

-Ten additional schools were recognized for their carton garden creations, including:
+Sixteen additional schools were recognized at the regional level for their carton garden creations, including:

 Elementary School Winners (K-5)